TIBCOSoftware/snappydata/docs/install/building_from_source.md

 * When selecting a run configuration for JUnit/ScalaTest, avoid selecting the Gradle one (green round icon) otherwise, an external Gradle process is launched that can start building the project again is not cleanly integrated with IDEA.
 Use the normal JUnit (red+green arrows icon) or ScalaTest (JUnit like with red overlay).

 * For JUnit tests, ensure that the working directory is the top-level **\$MODULE_DIR\$/build-artifacts** as mentioned earlier.
-Otherwise, many SnappyData-store tests fail to find the resource files required in tests.
+Otherwise, many Snappy store tests fail to find the resource files required in tests.
 They also pollute the files, so when launched, this allows those to go into **build-artifacts** that are easier to clean.
 For that reason, it is preferable to do the same for ScalaTests.

 * Some of the tests use data files from the **tests-common** directory.
 For such tests, run the Gradle task **snappydata_2.11> Tasks> other> copyResourcesAll** to copy the resources in build area where IDEA runs can find it.